fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/New-AzureRMAutomationRunbook.md

 ```

 ## DESCRIPTION
-The **New-AzureRmAutomationRunbook** cmdlet creates an empty azure_2 Automation runbook by using APS.
+The **New-AzureRmAutomationRunbook** cmdlet creates an empty Azure Automation runbook by using APS.
 Specify a name for the runbook.

 ## EXAMPLES